mehdi-elion/Micro-satellite-deorbiting/README.md

 Here is an animation showing an example result obtained from that model :
 ![FlexibleFilmModel5](https://user-images.githubusercontent.com/76530758/134839897-8a3deaf0-bf09-4023-b43f-c592588faafb.gif)

-This repository also contains the intership report and a slideshow.
+This repository also contains the internship report and a slideshow.